Jimmy Buffett: Music career

-After graduating in 1969, Buffett moved to New Orleans and often held street performances for tourists on Decatur Street and played for drunken crowds in the former Bayou Room nightclub on Bourbon Street.
-In 1970, he moved to Nashville, Tennessee, to further his country music career.
+After graduating in 1969, Buffett moved to New Orleans and often held street performances for tourists on Decatur Street.
+Additionally, he played for drunken crowds in the former Bayou Room nightclub on Bourbon Street.
+In 1970, he moved to Nashville to further his country music career.
 Buffett did not have much luck with music jobs but found work as an editorial assistant for Billboard, where he was the first to report that the bluegrass duo Flatt and Scruggs had disbanded.

-Buffett signed a two-album contract with Barnaby Records.
+He signed a two-album contract with Barnaby Records.
 He released his first album, the country-tinged folk rock record Down to Earth, in August 1970; it sold 324 copies.
-The masters of his second album, High Cumberland Jubilee, recorded in 1971 in Berry Hill, Tennessee, were allegedly lost by the label before the album was released, although they were found in 1976, once Buffett became popular.
+The masters of his second album, High Cumberland Jubilee, were recorded in 1971 in Berry Hill, Tennessee.
+They were allegedly lost by the label before the album was released, although they were found in 1976, after Buffett became popular.

 In the fall of 1971, after an impromptu audition, Buffett was hired by the Exit/In, a Nashville club, as the opening act for recording artist Dianne Davidson.
-Unhappy with the business climate in Nashville and with his first marriage heading for divorce, Buffett took up an offer by fellow country singer Jerry Jeff Walker, whom he had met while working as a journalist in Nashville, for lodging in his house in Coconut Grove.
+Unhappy with the business climate in Nashville and with his first marriage heading for divorce, Buffett accepted an offer by fellow country singer Jerry Jeff Walker, whom he had met while working as a journalist in Nashville, for lodging in his house in Coconut Grove.
 In November 1971, they went to Key West on a busking expedition; Buffett liked it so much that he moved there in the spring of 1972.
 There, Buffett got involved in the literary scene, meeting writers Thomas McGuane (who married Buffett's sister), Jim Harrison, Tom Corcoran, and Truman Capote; sex and drugs were plentiful.
 Buffett was hired by David Wolkowsky, playing for drinks at the Chart Room Bar in the Pier House Motel.
 There, Buffett met his second wife.
 From a connection he made there, Buffett was hired as the first mate on the yacht of industrialist Foster Talge, heir to The Rival Company, which became his day job.
 In 1973, Buffett signed a recording contract with ABC/Dunhill Records, then run by Don Gant.
 After Jim Croce died in a plane crash in September 1973, Dunhill promoted Buffett as a replacement.